-The Product Vision defines the purpose or goal that the product serves, and is defined by the “value” that the product strives to deliver.
-It should be the "true north" for the product and should not be affected by the day-to-day difficulties or challenges of delivery.
-The Product Vision only changes if the goal of the product changes, such as when a business pivot happens.
+The product vision defines the purpose that the product aspires to fulfill.
+It is defined by the value that the product strives to deliver.
 Practitioners should be able to describe what a product vision is and what techniques should be employed to both build a vision and make it transparent.
-They should also understand how to use a Product Vision to drive strategy and execution, and how to build a vision that motivates, communicates, and provides constraints for delivery.
+They should also understand how to use a product vision to drive strategy and execution, and how to build a vision that motivates, communicates, and provides constraints for delivery.

 Product Backlog Management